-The Investigator set out that Options should put things right by comparing Mr E's current position to the position he would've been in had he not transferred from his defined benefit pension scheme, and paying him compensation.
-The Investigator also said Options should pay Mr E £500 for the distress and inconvenience caused by its failings.
+The Investigator set out that Options should put things right by comparing Mr L's current position to the position he would've been in had he not transferred from his defined benefit pension scheme, and paying him compensation.
+The Investigator also said Options should pay Mr L £500 for the distress and inconvenience caused by its failings.

-Mr E didn't comment on the Investigator's view.
+Options didn't respond to the Investigator's view.